buzzgreyday/sspaghetty/README.md

 ## Getting started

-The script is in an early stage, therefore the script might not behave as expected if you have multiple projects, servers and/or firewalls on Digital Ocean and/or Hetzner.
+The script is in an early stage.
+Therefore, the script will most likely not behave as expected if you have multiple projects, servers and/or firewalls on Digital Ocean and/or Hetzner.
 Support for multiple projects, server and/or firewalls will likely follow in the future.

 ### 1a.
 Digital Ocean Server